dsl-logo

 Couples policies and singles policies are very similar in terms of what can be covered.
 In other words, you don’t get anything extra by default for being covered as a couple.
 In addition, according to analysis by Money.com.au, the base premiums for couples health insurance are typically no cheaper than two singles policies for the same level of cover.

-But there are some potential advantages to having couples cover, because of how the government rebate applied to couples and families versus single policyholders.
+But there are some potential advantages to having couples cover, because of how the government rebate applies to couples and families (including single-parent families) versus single policyholders.

 users